yudafhd/resumedrive/README.md

 ## How it works

 - **Auth & state** – `GoogleSignInButton` initializes GIS popup mode and stores the short-lived access token in memory/localStorage via `AuthProvider`.
+The token includes `drive.file` and `drive.appdata` scopes.
-- **Picker** – `PickerButton` loads `gapi` and opens Google Picker with MIME filters (JSON/XLSX) so users choose folders or files.
+- **App data** – `lib/drive-server.ts` and `lib/drive-appdata.ts` handle resumes and preferences in Drive's private `appDataFolder`, so content stays invisible in My Drive. `AppDataProvider` exposes upload/list/delete helpers across the UI via the `/api/drive/*` routes.
-- **Drive REST** – `lib/drive-client.ts` performs `multipart` uploads, downloads, and listings directly against Drive using the Bearer token.
+- **Optional picker** – `PickerButton` remains available if you want to expose Google Picker for regular Drive files, but the default flow no longer depends on it.
-- **Drive proxy** – `/api/drive/*` routes forward operations with server-side validation using the `googleapis` SDK (handy when you must hide additional logic).
+- **Drive proxy** – `/api/drive/*` routes cover list/upload/download/delete operations with server-side validation using the `googleapis` SDK (handy when you must hide additional logic).
-- **CV editor** – `/cv/editor` uses TanStack Query for Drive fetches, SheetJS for XLSX conversions, and Zod validation to keep resume data consistent.
+- **CV editor** – `/cv/editor` uses TanStack Query for Drive fetches and lightweight validation helpers to keep resume data consistent.

 ## Deployment